-Other collections include information about the building of the Los Angeles aqueduct, pioneer towns of the Owens Valley and Native American artifacts.
+Other collections include information about building the Los Angeles Aqueduct, pioneer towns of the Owens Valley, and Native American artifacts.

 The grounds of the museum display an assortment of mining equipment along with wagons and farm implements.
-There is also a shady area where you can have a picnic or enjoy a cool drink before you continue on your trip.
+There is also a shady area where you can have a picnic or enjoy a cool drink before continuing on your trip.

-If you want to take a break from driving 395 then stop and check out this wonderful museum and learn about California history.
-Nearby is Manzanar WWII relocation camp another historic site well worth a look.
+If you want to take a break from driving 395, stop and check out this wonderful museum and learn about California history.
+Nearby is Manzanar WWII relocation camp, another historic site well worth a look.